processing/processing-vscode-extension/README.md

 ## How to Use
 To use the Processing VSCode extension, follow these steps:

-1. Install the Processing 4.4.76 preview.
+1. Install Processing 4.4.6 or later
 2. Open a `.pde` file or use the sketchbook/explorer in VS Code.
 3. Press ▶️ to run your sketch!